envygeeks/jekyll-assets/README.md

 # Jekyll Assets 3.x

-***Jekyll 3.x is unreleased at this time, it is scheduled to release sometime in October.
-If you are looking for documentation for the current release please see: https://github.com/jekyll/jekyll-assets/tree/2.4-legacy***
+***Jekyll 3.x is currently unreleased.
+It is scheduled to released sometime in October.
+If you are looking for documentation, for the current release (2.x) please see: https://github.com/jekyll/jekyll-assets/tree/2.4-legacy it should have what you are looking for.***

 ## What's new